zzzihao-li/COMP5566/lab1/attack.md

    ./start_console.sh
    admin.nodeInfo
    ```
-   After `sudo docker attach boot`, we enter into the running bootnode.
+   After `sudo docker attach boot`, we enter into the running bootnode container.

    After `ip addr`, we can get the ip addr of bootnode, e.g., **172.17.0.2**.